tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 Greater separation between like sex-- a sex act, I qualify anything as a "sex act" as a sexual encounter.
 Anything with the intention of having that kind of sexual passion associated with it.

-um...
+Um...
 And so like there there is a lot of um... explaining that I have to do... and usually I get ghosted... after that because it's like... 'cause I can see where they're coming-- where guys are coming from in that case.
-Because it's like "oh, you're suddenly getting cold feet and you need an out." um, and that's kind of how I get that kind of "out" feeling sometimes...
+Because it's like, "oh, you're suddenly getting cold feet and you need an out."
+Um, and that's kind of how I get that kind of "out" feeling sometimes...

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-yeah, like people would could look at that as, you know ,that you're really just looking that you're-- oh what's the term?
+Yeah, like people would could look at that as, you know, that you're really just looking that you're-- oh what's the term?

 </james>
 </compare>